raniaasran/iti_chatbot/README.md

 * No paid APIs used
 * Add more links in the scraper to expand dataset
 * Metadata + FAISS must match version
+* Better results were achieved when trying paid models like GPT4.

 ---